cyberphor/so2ban/README.md

 cd ../
 ```

-**Step 3.** Copy everything from your Internet-accessible computer to Security Onion using SCP.
-An alternative method is burning `so2ban` and the files downloaded in Step 2 to a CD or USB drive.
+**Step 3.** Copy everything from your Internet-accessible computer to Security Onion using SCP (an alternative method is burning `so2ban` and the files downloaded in Step 2 to a CD or USB drive).
 ```bash
 scp -r so2ban/ victor@192.168.1.69:~
 ```

-**Step 4.** Install Netmiko and its dependencies on Security Onion.
+**Step 4.** Install the Python library "Netmiko" and its dependencies on Security Onion. `so2ban` leverages "Netmiko" to access and modify devices at the network perimeter.
 ```bash
 cd so2ban/netmiko
 pip3 install --no-index --find-links . -r requirements.txt